 When the pilgrims arrived at the foothills of Jerusalem, they would adorn their fruit and baskets.
+As they entered the city, the craftsmen, officers, and governors would greet them saying, "Our people . . . enter in peace!"
 A musician playing the flute would lead the procession and accompany the pilgrims to the Temple.

 Upon reaching the Temple, the firstfruits would be given to the priests.
-Scripture would be read, noting the difficulties the Israelites encountered before settling in the land of Israel.
+Prescribed scripture passages would be read, noting the difficulties the Israelites encountered before settling in the land of Israel.
 The ceremony would conclude with giving thanks for the land and the fruit of the land.
 After the fruit was offered, there was much rejoicing and feasting before returning home.